top of page

 Storytime

-Throughout Foundation and Key Stage 1 (KS1), children listen to carefully chosen stories designed to inspire their love of books and reading, and to develop their understanding of how books work.
+Throughout Foundation and Key Stage 1 (KS1), children regularly listen to carefully chosen stories designed to inspire their love of books and reading, and to develop their understanding of how books work.
 They develop their comprehension and vocabulary through role-play and guided discussion.
 Even before they can read independently, Reception children have take-home books for their parents to read and enjoy with them.
 They work in small groups at school to enjoy their books and learn basic book language.

 Phonics and early reading